xpqz/documentation/dotnet-interface/docs/writing-custom-controls-for-asp-net/temperatureconverterctl1.md

 # The TemperatureConverterCtl1 Control

-The TemperatureConverterCtl1 control is an example of a *compositional* control, i.e. a server-side custom control that is composed of other standard controls.
+The `TemperatureConverterCtl1` control is an example of a *compositional* control, i.e. a server-side custom control that is composed of other standard controls.

-In this example, The TemperatureConverterCtl1 control gathers together two textboxes and two push buttons into a single component as illustrated below.
+In this example, The `TemperatureConverterCtl1` control gathers together two textboxes and two push buttons into a single component as illustrated below.
 Type a number into the *Centigrade* box, click the *Centigrade To Fahrenheit* button, and the control converts accordingly.
 If you click the *Fahrenheit To Centigrade* button, the reverse conversion is performed.

 ![temperatureconverterctl1](../img/temperatureconverterctl1.png)

-The TemperatureConverterCtl1 control  *contains* other standard controls as *child controls*.
-A control that acts as a container must implement an interface called INamingContainer.
+The `TemperatureConverterCtl1` control  *contains* other standard controls as *child controls*.
+A control that acts as a container must implement an interface called `INamingContainer`.

 This interface does not in fact require any methods; it merely acts as a marker.
 So the `:Class` statement specifies that it provides this interface:
 ```apl